Rostis1av/unstable/README.md

 # unstable
-tools under construction
+Tools under construction.

-docker.ps1 - powershell script for install docker in 2k19 aggregate info from MS & Docker
+docker-install.ps1 - powershell script for install docker in 2k19.
+Aggregate info from MS & Docker into one script for automatic install.